What Exactly Is an RV Engineer?

 Like most manufacturing engineers, I don’t have a PE license, since I don’t stamp engineering drawings, design bridges, or testify as an expert witness in court.
 I use my engineering education within the corporate umbrella, not as an independent contractor.
 In certain engineering disciplines, such as Civil Engineering, PE certification is much more common; in manufacturing, less so.

 For several years, I worked as a design engineer and engineering manager within the RV manufacturing industry.
-In April 2023, I voluntarily left the OEM side of the industry to pursue self-employment as an advanced RV repair and service technician, certified under the RVTAA.
+In April 2023, I voluntarily left the OEM side of the industry to pursue self-employment as an advanced RV repair and service technician, certified under the NRVTA.

 I have a 4-year B.S. degree (cue the jokes) in Mechanical Engineering, magna cum laude.
 I am not currently a member of the National Society of Professional Engineers (NSPE), although I am eligible to join as an EIT.